They moved into the first corridor between two rows of warped containers, and the dungeon started talking to them immediately.

 Michael looked back.
 "That almost sounded encouraging."

-Michael followed, more annoyed by how much that mattered than by the comment itself.
+Michael followed, more annoyed by how much that mattered than by anything else.

 Objective nearby.